aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Organic
   - Delirium
-    - Secondary to infection, polypharmacy
+    - Secondary to infection, polypharmacy, constipation, urinary retention, infection, electrolyte disturbance (SIADH with SSRIs)
   - Dementia: cognitive impairment
     - Subcortical dementias: particularly with frontal lobe dysfunction
     - Parkinson's dementia: secondary to L-DOPA
   - Lithium toxicity
+  - Atenolol suggests underlying cardiac issues which could lead to pulmonary embolism or cerebrovascular accident
+  - L-DOPA could also increase mood fluctuation with confusion, euphoria and irritability
 - Affective
   - Manic: irritability, difficulty with attention due to distractability
   - Depression: pseudodementia secondary to relapse of depression
+- **Substance withdrawal** ie. alcohol

 ### MEQ7.2 Mrs Smith is admitted to the Older Patients Mental Health Service Inpatient Unit.
 What would be your advice to the registrar in prescribing of medications?